Key takeaways

 If you’re not familiar with humidity control packs, think of them as two-way humidity stabilizers.
 You place a pack inside a sealed container with plant material.
 If RH is too high (for example, ~70–80%), the pack pulls moisture down.
 If RH is too low (for example, ~50%), the pack releases moisture up.
 The goal is to bring the environment to the pack’s rated setpoint—like a 62% humidity pack—and keep it there, assuming the container size and the amount of plant material are within what the pack can regulate.

+You will see the same product called a hydration pack, a moisture pack, a humidiccant, or simply a humidity control pack, depending on who is writing the label; they all describe this one job.
 That “two-way” behavior matters during curing and storage because it helps reduce day-to-day swings that can affect texture, aroma, and overall consistency.
 For hydroponic growers curing harvests, stable RH is a practical way to protect the work you put in from crop to cure.

 Boveda vs Integra: Product Notes (From the Bench)